xkortex/Siraj_Chatbot_Challenge/README.md

 # Network Improvements:

 Here are some improvements I made to the demo network:
+### Convo LSTM
+I added the option to compare against a convolutional LSTM architecture.
+So far, kind of middling results.
+Needs to be configured for minibatch.

 ### Bidirectional LSTM
 The single forward-pass LSTM was converted to bidirectional layer with the Bidirectional wrapper.
 Yuuuuuge improvement on double-context task - 84.7% (training acc) after 260 epochs with single, improved to 90% after only 110 epochs with bidirectional.
 Nice!
 Asymptoted to 95% after about 150 epochs.
 However, I later realized these figures were pretty misleading, as the validation was not keeping pace with the training accuracy.